startxfr/containers-engines/README.md

 ## Purpose

-This project is focused on how to get various container environment and run various container deployment scenarios using simple or advanced features according to the provided engines.
+This project is focused on providing a set of guideline and scripts ready to use to help auditor geting various container environments.
+Theses runtimes are rady to use and users can immediatly run various container deployment scenarios using simple or advanced features according to the engine you used.

 ## Audience

-- **Developpers** who whant to start building containers with easy to setup environment Architects who need to POC CI/CD chains, Software manufacturing workflows as well as Private PaaS or CaaS evaluations
+- **Developpers** who whant to start building containers with easy to setup environment
+- **Architects** who need to POC CI/CD chains, Software manufacturing workflows as well as Private PaaS or CaaS evaluations
 - **DevOps teammate** who need to quickly have a simple or complete Contaienr stack ready to use for the project